apache/yunikorn-site/docs/developer_guide/translation.md

 For adding a new language translation, developers should do following operations.

 ## Modifying the docusaurus.config.js for supporting the new language
-Assume the translations with a **new language keyword**.
+Assume the translations by a **new language keyword**.
 Expected results will be like this figure.
 ![translation results](./../assets/translationDemo.png)

-Current Yunikorn website include the en and zh-cn documentaions If developer want to add a new translation with **new language keyword** including fr, jp, the developers need to modify the `i18n` in `docusaurus.config.js`.
+Current Yunikorn website include the en and zh-cn documentaions.
+If developer want to add a new translation with **new language keyword** including fr, jp, the developers need to modify the `i18n` in `docusaurus.config.js`.
 ```
 i18n: {